wmbenedetto/turbine.js/README.md

         // Turbine: Great.
 Is he over 18? isOver18 : {
             // Your app: No, he's only 13. no : {
                 // Turbine: Damn.
 Ask him for his parent's email, then let me know. publish : {
                     message : 'Signup.parentEmail.show'
                 },
                 waitFor : 'Signup.parentEmail.submitted',

-                // Your app asks for the parent's email.
-The user submits it.
+                // Your app is listening for a Signup.parentEmail.show message.
+It knows to handle
+                // that by displaying a form that asks the user for his parent's email address.
+                // The user enters the email and clicks Submit.
+This publishes a Signup.stepOne.submitted message.
-                // This publishes a Signup.parentEmail.submitted event.
-Which is equivalent to:
+                // Which is equivalent to:
                 //
                 // Your app: I got the parent's email.
                 //